nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-01-business_structure_geographic_regions.md

 Some states are more business-friendly, offering tax incentives and other benefits to attract companies ([source](https://taxfoundation.org/)).

-For example, Delaware is known for its favorable business climate, particularly for corporations, due to its low corporate tax rate and well-established legal infrastructure ([source](https://www.inc.com/)).
+For example, Delaware is known for its favorable business climate, particularly for corporations, due to its low corporate tax rate and well-established legal infrastructure.

 - ### Economic conditions: